ObsidiumMC/Obsidium/CONTRIBUTING.md

 ## How Can I Contribute?

+For real-time discussion, questions, and collaboration with other developers, feel free to join our [Discord Server](https://discord.gg/XyKfC4WjUw).

 ### Reporting Bugs

 If you find a bug, please open an issue on our [GitHub Issues](https://github.com/ObsidiumMC/Obsidium/issues) page.